 I have about 1.5″ between most of the terrarium and the topper which should be sufficient air flow, but still covered enough to keep some humidity in.
 This setup also gives you easy access for watering/misting since you can just remove the glass and put it back on.

-best plants to use in a terrarium coffee table
+Best plants to use in a coffee table terrarium

 As mentioned above, it is helpful to have an understanding of plants when choosing what you will keep in your terrarium space.
 When setting up a terrarium of any size, you’ll want to choose the right plants for the size of your terrarium as well as its placement.

-for a succulent table
+For a succulent table